SLKone/SLKone.github.io/_industries/retail-and-consumer-goods.md

 layout: industry
 order: 4
 title: Retail and Consumer Goods
-subtitle: "In the dynamic retail and consumer goods sector, we help companies enhance operational agility, optimize supply chains, and leverage data-driven insights for superior customer experiences."
+subtitle: "We help retail and consumer goods companies improve commercial execution, supply chains, pricing, planning, and customer insight with better data and practical AI-enabled workflows."
-intro: "SLKone empowers retail and consumer goods companies to thrive in an era of rapid change and evolving consumer expectations.
-We partner with organizations to enhance operational agility, optimize supply chains, and leverage data-driven insights for superior customer experiences."
+intro: "SLKone helps retail and consumer goods companies respond to rapid change and evolving customer expectations.
+We partner with organizations to enhance operational agility, optimize supply chains, improve pricing and performance visibility, and use analytics and AI-enabled workflows where they strengthen execution."
-blurb-intro: "Enhance your retail and consumer goods strategy with SLKone's expert insights and innovative solutions for a rapidly changing market."
+blurb-intro: "Improve retail and consumer goods execution with analytics, operating discipline, and AI-enabled workflow support."
 landscape-title: "The Retail & Consumer Goods Landscape"
 landscape-intro: "The retail and consumer goods sector is undergoing significant transformation, driven by:"
 landscape: